ibm-cloud-docs/account/account_faq.md

 ## Are there incentives for linking my accounts now?
 {: #al_incent}

-Yes!
-If you link your accounts now, you can use a $200 credit to try PaaS services.
+If you link your accounts now, you can use a promotional credit to try platform services.

 ## What does adding {{site.data.keyword.Bluemix_notm}} platform services to my SoftLayer account mean?
 {: #al_owaffslacct}